deedy5/duckduckgo_search/README.md

 Exceptions:
 - `DuckDuckGoSearchException`: Raised when there is a generic exception during the API request.

-❗ If you encounter an `DuckDuckGoSearchException` with the text `Ratelimit`, try decreasing the `max_clients` parameter.

 [Go To TOP](#TOP)

 ## 1. text() - text search by duckduckgo.com